jrapoport/gothic/README.md

 Gothic is a user registration and authentication microservice written in Go.
 It's based on OAuth2 and JWT and will handle user signup, authentication and custom user data.

-## All NEW!
+## WHY?

+Gothic is a free production-ready authentication server.

-This project is a complete rewrite of [Netlify's GoTrue](https://github.com/netlify/gotrue) and is ~85-90% complete.
-It started off as a fork, but doesn't share a single line of code anymore.
+It is a complete rewrite of [Netlify's GoTrue](https://github.com/netlify/gotrue) and is ~85-90% complete.

-The basic idea was to support most of the existing functionality of GoTrue while modernizing it and expanding support for additional external providers and functionality.
-At a certain point it just made more sense to start over from scratch with the goal of feature parity (more or less).

-GroTrue relied on its own custom implementations for oauth, mail templates, smtp, jwt, etc. These have all been replaced with more mature external libraries.
-Details below.
+`GoTrue` only supports `REST` + `mysql`, and is outdated. `Auth0` is prohibitively expensive for small startups, garage projects, & consumer applications.

+It is written to get you up and running quickly without having to spend months coding the exact same thing for the umpteenth time —  without sacrificing functionality, or a professional look & feel.

 **UPDATE**
-The REST API is now complete w.r.t.
+* REST API is now complete w.r.t.
 GoTrue's functionality (except for SAML — which was intentionally left out).

+* gRPC API is now (95%) complete w.r.t.
+GoTrue's functionality.

 ## WIP